 While there is no guarantee for any session, we recommend that you register early.
 Registration opens online beginning at 8:00 a.m.
 PDT on May 1.
 Several of the early sessions fill fairly quickly and once full, we cannot add students.
 Please do not make travel arrangements until after you register through DuckWeb and receive your registration confirmation materials via U.S. Mail from our office.
 Exceptions will not be made for previously made travel plans.

-Call our office.
-You can call 541-346-1159 or 541-346-1167 to speak with someone about switching.
+Contact our office.
+You can call or text us at 541-346-1159 to speak with someone about switching.
 Make sure you have your UO ID number handy.
 As long as there is room in the session, we will switch your reservation.
 We will not switch you into a session that is full.

 No. We will not add students to a full session, and we do not have a waitlist for any session.
 Capacity is determined by how many students we can reasonably serve each session.
 Our aim is to make sure each student has the best experience and gets as much individualized attention possible.

 If you have attempted and failed to log onto DuckWeb three or more times, the system has locked you out.
 You must call the Office of the Registrar and ask them to reset your Personal Access Code (PAC).
-The number to call is 541-346-2935.
+The number to call or text us at 541-346-2935.
 Please note: the Office of the Registrar will only reset the PAC at the request of the student, not parents or family members.

 Registration materials will be made available upon request in alternation formats by calling 541-346-1159.
 Please note, paper registration takes 3-4 weeks to process.